EEBOS/osg-online-api-docs/content/api/train_sessions.md

 `GET https://learninglogin.com/api/train_sessions`

 To retrieve the list of train sessions available for your account, simply send a `GET` request to the URL above.
 Optionally, you can pass a series of filters for searching purposes.
+To retrieve an XML response add sufix ".xml" to the request `GET https://learninglogin.com/api/train_sessions.xml`

 #### Available search filters